Adroiti/docs-for-code-review-tools/Cppcheck/arithOperationsOnVoidPointer.md

-Pattern: Arith operations on void pointer
+Pattern: Arithmetic operation on void pointer

 Issue: -

 ## Description

-`varname` is of type `vartype`.
 When using void pointers in calculations, the behaviour is undefined.
 Arithmetic operations on `void *` is a GNU C extension, which defines the `sizeof(void)` to be 1.

 ## Further Reading